Understanding Local Network Devices, Segments, and Backbones

-In most cases, devices always have to go beyond their immediate environment in order to share data and have access to larger, that is what brought about network segments and backbones.
+In most cases, devices always have to go beyond their immediate environment in order to share data and have access to larger, which is what brought about network segments and backbones.

-Relatively few networks are based on directly connecting computers together, rather than making host establish direct link with one another, each host is connected to a central mode, such as switch or wireless access point.
+Relatively few networks are based on directly connecting computers together, rather than making hosts establish a direct link with one another, each host is connected to a central node, such as switch or wireless access point.

 A central mode such as switch implies that the connected nodes are part of the same physical network and uses the same type of transmission media.

 The term switching is used for this forwarding function taking place within the same physical network.

 The addresses of interfaces within the network are described as local addresses or private addresses.